fabulous-dev/Fabulous/docs/tools.md

 ### Known limitations:

-1. The F# interpreter used on-device has some incompletnesses and behavioural differences:
+1. The F# interpreter used on-device has incompletnesses and behavioural differences:

    1. Object expressions may not be intepreted
    2. Implementations of ToString() and other overrides will be ignored